GPU Usage Drops Explained: Why Your GPU Isn't Running at 100%

 Ready to diagnose the cause?

-Start General Fix WizardTL;DR
+Start General Fix WizardQuick Fixes (Try These First)

 - GPU should be 95-100% during gaming for maximum performance.